OWASP/wrongsecrets/CONTRIBUTING.md

             }
         }
         ```
-  Please note that PRs for new challenges are only excepted when unit tests are added to prove that the challenge works.
+  Please note that PRs for new challenges are only accepted when unit tests are added to prove that the challenge works.
 Normally tests should not immediately leak the actual secret, so leverage the `.spoil()` functionality of your test implementation for this.

 - ### Step 4: Adding explanations, reasons and hints.
   Add the explanation for your challenge along with the hints that will help in finding the secret in this folder `wrongsecrets/src/main/resources/explanations/`.
   Things to be noted.
     - All the possible explanations for your challenge, included with all the hints and reasons should be provided.
-    - Every thing must be in a separate **AsciiDoc files**.
+    - Everything must be in separate **AsciiDoc files**.
     -  Follow this fashion in naming the file.
         - Here is a Explanation for reference:
         ```adoc